Child playing with the waves of a lake.

 Fun and food at the beach

-• Go for a hike trail between Lake Laurentian Conservation Area and Moonlight Beach, approximately 3.5 kilometres.
+• Go for a hike between Lake Laurentian Conservation Area and Moonlight Beach, approximately 3.5 kilometres.

 • Enjoy the playground and picnic benches.